 California State University, Fullerton offers affordable, high quality undergraduate and graduate programs that reflect the best of current practice, theory and research, and are designed to meet the needs of our diverse students, as well as our region and the state of California.
 The key mission of the university is to make learning central to our campus.
-By combining the best qualities of teaching and research universities, actively engaged Cal State Fullerton students, faculty, and staff work in close collaboration to expand knowledge.
+By combining the best qualities of teaching and research universities, actively engaged Cal State Fullerton students, faculty and staff work in close collaboration to expand knowledge.
 The mark of a Cal State Fullerton graduate is a person who has developed the habit of intellectual inquiry; is prepared for a challenging profession; seeks strengthened relationships with the community; and, contributes productively to society.
 We strive for excellence by offering rigorous and intellectually stimulating academic programs that undergo periodic formal review by the university and by external academic accreditation agencies.
 Our General Education program is designed to provide a strong foundational understanding of disciplines and subject areas, as well as to ensure well-educated students upon graduation.
 This is achieved by integrating into the course major, foundation courses in the physical sciences, the social sciences, the humanities, and fine arts.
 Articulation agreements with the local community colleges clarify the courses that will be accepted for credit in both General Education and degree programs.
-Currently, the academic programs available at the university include 55 bachelor's degrees, 48 master's degrees, one Ed.D. program, 54 minors and 20 teaching credential programs.
+Currently, the academic programs available at the university include 54 bachelor's degrees, 48 master's degrees, one Ed.D. program, 54 minors and 20 teaching credential programs.

 Among our master's degrees is a large MBA program.
-Other graduate programs range from the M.A. and M.F.A. in the arts and performing arts to M.A. and M.S. degrees in diverse programs such as computer science, counseling, engineering, education, reading, sciences, the humanities, the social and behavioral sciences, as well as a Master of Social Work (MSW) degree designed to prepare students to enter professional and multicultural social work practice.
+Other graduate programs range from the M.A. and M.F.A. in the arts and performing arts to M.A. and M.S. degrees in diverse programs such as computer science, counseling, engineering, education, reading, sciences, the humanities, the social and behavioral sciences, as well as a Master of Social Work (M.S.W.) degree designed to prepare students to enter professional and multicultural social work practice.
 Many graduate-level classes are offered in the late afternoon or evening to accommodate the working student.
 Online programs include an M.S. in Instructional Design and Technology, an M.S. in Information Technology and an M.S. in Software Engineering.

-Cal State Fullerton also offers a doctoral degree, the Ed.D. in Educational Leadership, to help prepare secondary educators for careers as administrators, principals and superintendents in school systems throughout California.
+Cal State Fullerton also offers a doctoral degree.
+The Ed.D. in Educational Leadership is available in two concentrations; the Community College Leadership concentration prepares community college professionals for leadership roles in higher education.
+The Preschool-12 Leadership concentration prepares mid-career educators for careers as administrators, principals and superintendents in school systems throughout California.

-VICE PRESIDENT FOR ACADEMIC AFFAIRS McCarthy Hall 133
+VICE PRESIDENT FOR ACADEMIC AFFAIRS

+McCarthy Hall 133

 The vice president for Academic Affairs is the chief academic officer for the campus and provides leadership for the planning and management of all academic and instructional resources that support the teaching, scholarship and research mission of the university.
-Working with the president, college deans, academic administrators, the academic senate, students and the campus community, the vice president for Academic Affairs provides leadership for all academic planning, resources, and operational matters.
+Working with the president, college deans, academic administrators, the academic senate, students and the campus community, the vice president for Academic Affairs provides leadership for all academic planning, resources and operational matters.
 Each college and academic program publishes information that is available on the university's website - www.fullerton.edu.
 The Office of Academic Affairs maintains other academic-related information including: